Linus Andersson

-Linus Andersson (born 30 April 1999) is a Swedish ice hockey player.
-He is currently playing with HC Vita Hästen of Hockeyallsvenskan.
+Linus Andersson (born 30 April 1999) is a Swedish professional ice hockey player.
+He is currently playing with MoDo Hockey of the Hockeyallsvenskan (Allsv).

-Career
+Playing career

 Andersson's career began with Skellefteå AIK where he played on the U16, U18 and U20 junior teams.
 In 2013–14, he debuted at the under-16 level, playing three games in the J16 SM.
 In 2015–16 he dressed for 21 U-18 games, recording eleven goals and six assists.
 The following season he dressed for his first U-20 games.
 After impressive performances in the youth ranks, Andersson made his Swedish Hockey League debut against Växjö Lakers.